murrahjm/jekyll-now/_posts/2018-4-9-Powershell-Summit.md

 # Conclusion

 If you made it this far and can't tell already, I had a good time.
 It has absolutely changed the way I think about my job and my career.
 When all the session videos go up I'll have my own little summit all over again to dig into all the technical details, but my mindset has been forever shifted.
 Also, if you made it this far, I'll guess you are a fan as well, or atleast midly curious.
-Make every effort to attend next year, especially if you've not been to a Powershell Summit before.
+Make every effort to attend next year, especially if you've not been to a PowerShell Summit before.
 Thanks for reading all this and hopefully I will see you at Summit 2019!